Support pollinators

 1. Avoid or diminish pesticide use in your yard to protect insects and pollinators.

-2. Limit use of outdoor lights.
+2. Limit the use of outdoor lights.

 3. Don't purchase plants that have been treated with neonicotinoid pesticides and urge nurseries not to carry them.